 Brigadier General Charles A. Willoughby’s South-West Pacific Area intelligence section did not agree with the airmen’s assessment that the islands were unoccupied and, drawing on 'Ultra' and Allied Intelligence Bureau reports from interrogations of local civilians, reported on 15 February that there were 3,000 Japanese troops in the Admiralty islands group, and on 24 February revised the estimate to 4,000.
 The intelligence staff attributed the lack of anti-aircraft fire to the Japanese logistical situation, believing it was a measure to conserve ammunition.

 Krueger also believed that the islands had not been evacuated.
-In the original plan a team of 'Alamo' Scouts was to have undertaken a thoroughly reconnaissance of Los Negros island before the landing was committed, and Krueger now had a six-man party of 'Alamo' Scouts delivered to the south coast of Los Negros island by a Consolidated PBY Catalina flying boat under cover of a bombing raid on 27 February.
+In the original plan, a team of 'Alamo' Scouts was to have undertaken a thoroughly reconnaissance of Los Negros island before the landing was committed, and Krueger now had a six-man party of 'Alamo' Scouts delivered to the south coast of Los Negros island by a Consolidated PBY Catalina twin-engined flying boat under cover of a bombing raid on 27 February.
 After paddling ashore on a rubber raft, the the 'Alamo' Scouts reported at 06.45 that the south coast was 'lousy with Japs'.
 The reconnaissance patrol was extracted on the following day.
 Kenney doubted the reconnaissance patrol’s report, however, and MacArthur felt it was now too late to cancel the operation.

 Fechteler’s Task Force 76 had set out on 27 February with Captain Jesse H. Carter’s Task Group 76.3, comprising the destroyers Drayton, Reid, Flusser, Mahan, Smith, Bush, Welles, Stevenson and Stockton each carrying some 57 troops, escorting TG76.2, comprising the troop-carrying destroyer conversions Humphreys, Brooks and Sands each carrying 170 troops.
-Fire support was provided by Berkey’s TG74.2, comprising the light cruisers Phoenix (with MacArthur and Kinkaid on board) and Nashville, and destroyers Daly, Hutchins, Bache and Beale.
+Fire support was provided by Berkey’s TG74.2, comprising the light cruisers Phoenix (with MacArthur and Kinkaid on board) and Nashville, and the destroyers Daly, Hutchins, Bache and Beale.

 The high-speed transport conversions of old destroyers were required in order to achieve surprise by reaching the Admiralty islands group in just five days, tank landing ships and infantry landing craft being too slow to cover the required distance in the time available.